zanzan13531/BlueJay/README.md

 - All the above running simultaneously

 # Setup
-_Disclaimer: This is a messy way to do it, and overly simplified in its methology.
-It may not be responisble but it works
 1. Clone and make a new project at new>project>from version control>git in Android Studio.
 Code is in the `Teamcode` folder and `bluejay` module.
 We might do bintray hosting but haven't had time yet :p
-2. Sync Gradle. search for this command with ctrl+shift+a.
+2. Sync Gradle.
+Search for this command with ctrl+shift+a.
-3. Look at the examples in the `teamcode` folder.
+3. Examples are in the `teamcode` folder.
-4. If if dosent work, ask me or someone who knows gradle (recomend the second option)

 ## Using the Library
-I've been lax on documentaion, so ask me if there is stuff that breaks First off, working code for everyone:
+I've been lax on documentation, so ask if there is ambiguity First off, working code for everyone:

 	*Stuff here is outdated, bleh.
 Check teamcode for example.